GalleyBytes/Tf3/README.md

 This project is:

-- A way to run Terraform in Kubernetes by defining Terraform deployments as Kubernetes manifests
+- A way to run Terraform/OpenTofu in Kubernetes by defining tf deployments as Kubernetes manifests
-- A controller that configures and starts [Terraform Workflows](http://tf3.galleybytes.com/docs/architecture/workflow/) when it sees changes to the Kubernetes manifest
+- A controller that configures and starts [Workflows](http://tf3.galleybytes.com/docs/architecture/workflow/) when it sees changes to the Kubernetes manifest
-- Workflow runner pods that execute Terraform plan/apply and other user-defined scripts
+- Workflow runner pods that execute plan/apply and other user-defined scripts

 This project is not: